onflow/FlowCreditMarket/FlowVaultsMilestones.md

 - 👌 Support up to three bridged yield tokens.

 ### Smart Contract Architecture
-- ✅ A Tide resource will be created in the user's account to encapsulate whatever objects are needed to manage the Tide.
+- ✅ A YieldVault resource will be created in the user's account to encapsulate whatever objects are needed to manage the YieldVault.

 ### Oracles & Automation
 - ✅ All oracles are accurate and transparent.
 - 💛 All oracles should be operated by non-FF entities.
-- ✅ All Tides will rebalance periodically as the price of the collateral tokens change.
+- ✅ All YieldVaults will rebalance periodically as the price of the collateral tokens change.
-- ✅ All Tides will accumulate additional collateral as the price of the investment changes.
+- ✅ All YieldVaults will accumulate additional collateral as the price of the investment changes.
 - 💛 Rebalancing/accumulation uses the protocol scheduled callback mechanism (if available).
 - 👌 Rebalances/accumulation are triggered manually by a daemon process.